 If you'd be more comfortable having me submit your order to Prints of Love, I'm happy to take care of that for you.
-But I do charge a fee, so message me for a quote on your particular quantity (minimum 20).
+But I do charge a fee, so message me for a quote on your particular quantity (increments of 10).

-What program or software do I need to open my printable PDF?
+What program or software do I need in order to open my PDF on my computer?